Choosing a college may be one of the most important life decisions you will ever make. It takes great time and

-Rasmussen College offers bachelor’s degrees, associate’s degrees, certificates and diplomas in more than 50 programs, including business, justice studies, technology, design, education, nursing and health sciences.
+Rasmussen College offers bachelor’s degrees, master’s degrees, associate degrees, certificates and diplomas in more than 50 programs, including business, justice studies, technology, design, education, nursing and health sciences.
 It’s committed to helping students gain the practical and relevant skills they need for career success, as well as providing flexible and affordable learning options.
-One example is Flex Choice, a learning option that allows students to take self-paced, competency-based courses alongside their faculty-led courses at no additional cost.
-Rasmussen College also provides a classroom experience that includes employer-based internship/externship opportunities, hands-on learning delivered through average class sizes of 20 students, industry-experienced faculty with real-world insight, and new, technologically advanced learning platforms.
+One example is Flex Choice, a learning option that allows students to take self-paced, competency-based courses alongside their faculty-led courses.
+Rasmussen College also provides a classroom experience that includes employer-based internship/externship opportunities, hands-on learning delivered through industry-experienced faculty with real-world insight, and new, technologically advanced learning platforms.

 Rasmussen College is committed to providing strong support services that go above and beyond traditional offerings.
 This includes one-on-one support with a student advisor, free tutoring, and access to hundreds of thousands of free digital resources, such as e-textbooks, scholarly articles and videos.
 Once students are ready to graduate, the college works closely to connect them with local employers that are hiring.
-A career services department is available to all students, and free career fairs for students and alumni are held twice a year.
+A career services department is available to all students.

 Enrollment: 14,000 nationwide

 • 118-year history of providing exceptional career-focused education

 • Regionally accredited by the Higher Learning Commission and carries several programmatic accreditations

 • Leader in innovation in learning, such as Flex Choice, the College’s competency-based education model